paluh/purescript-puxing-bob/README.md

 ## Caution!

-This library is still proof of concept and is in testing phase...
+This library is still just a proof of concept and is in testing phase...

 ## Bidirectional routing

-Bidirectional routing allows you to easily encode and decode urls to and from types.
+Bidirectional routing allows you to generate urls encoders and decoders from types.
 All modules in this library are currently based on [purescript-routing-bob](https://github.com/paluh/purescript-routing-bob).
 Parsers and serializers are generated from data types which are instances of `class Generic` (which can be derived autmagically in PureScript :-)).
 Here is routing API which is base for this library:

 ```purescript